Are you ready to upgrade your blog from hobby to professional level?

 Step 2: Install WordPress software

 Depending on your host, you can usually either pre-install WordPress as you’re checking out, or use a tool to install WordPress with one click.
-For example, InMotion Hosting and Dreamhost both offer one-click installations of WordPress.
+For example, Dreamhost offers one-click installations of WordPress.

 In fact, any web host that specializes in WordPress will typically offer a one-click install option.